Optical character recognition: Types

-OCR is generally an "offline" process, which analyses a static document.
+OCR is generally an offline process, which analyses a static document.
 There are cloud based services which provide an online OCR API service.
 Handwriting movement analysis can be used as input to handwriting recognition.
-Instead of merely using the shapes of glyphs and words, this technique is able to capture motions, such as the order in which segments are drawn, the direction, and the pattern of putting the pen down and lifting it.
-This additional information can make the end-to-end process more accurate.
-This technology is also known as "on-line character recognition", "dynamic character recognition", "real-time character recognition", and "intelligent character recognition".
+Instead of merely using the shapes of glyphs and words, this technique is able to capture motion, such as the order in which segments are drawn, the direction, and the pattern of putting the pen down and lifting it.
+This additional information can make the process more accurate.
+This technology is also known as "online character recognition", "dynamic character recognition", "real-time character recognition", and "intelligent character recognition".

 Techniques

 Pre-processing

-OCR software often "pre-processes" images to improve the chances of successful recognition.
+OCR software often pre-processes images to improve the chances of successful recognition.
 Techniques include: